Guidelines for Reviewing Regular BAMS Content:

 Thank you for agreeing to review a manuscript for the Bulletin of the American Meteorological Society (BAMS).
-Your recommendations are essential to maintaining the quality of BAMS and are an important form of feedback for the author(s).
-Please note, as outlined below, that reviews for BAMS should cover considerations beyond those typical of other AMS journals.
+Your recommendations are essential to maintaining the quality of BAMS and are important feedback for the author(s).
+As outlined below, reviews for BAMS should cover considerations beyond those typical of other AMS journals.

 1) ensure the scientific quality of the manuscript, including figures, and

 2) enhance the readability and interest of the article to nonspecialists.

 Articles should be accessible to as many AMS members as possible.
 Articles should be

 - clear and concise—as short as possible—in particular in the main text;

 - accessible to undergraduate science students (sophomore/junior level), at a minimum; and

 - interesting and relevant to readers in all of our particular sciences (hydrology, oceanography, and atmospheric sciences) and if possible to educated and influential readers beyond these fields and the sciences.